Have you ever been on a sinking boat or ship?

 O there are life jacket words like divorce settlement, medical treatment, relocation, bankruptcy, deathbed conversion, but they are a poor substitute for “the ship” and the collateral damage can last for generations.

 The ONE THING for today: Life is not meant to be lived timidly or even safely, but it is also not meant to be lived foolishly.
-Count the cost, be wise; before signing that document or saying yes, before acting on that impulse, or “sure thing”, ask yourself, “Could this sink the ship?”
-If it could, it had better be worth the trip.
+The wise person counts the cost be picking up the paddle and taking the plunge.